Chapter 2: Web Scraping with BeautifulSoup, Requests, Python

 Sublime Text is a shareware cross-platform source code editor with a Python application programming interface (API) for free.
 It natively supports many programming languages and markup languages.
 And the functions can be added by users with plugins, typically community-built and maintained under free software licenses.

 There are lots of available free editors such as atome, etc. You can use another similar software if you already have one.
 I’ll take sublime text as an example to walk you through how to use it to create scripts and scrape web data.

 1. Check the build system and update the latest Python

 In Sublime text, if you go to tools and build systems, you can find many programming language options available, including Python.
 However, the default Python version might not be updated.
 As you can see from the below screencap, we select Python and input a single line code, and it shows Python 2.7, instead of the latest Python3

 Adding a build system and the script shows a line of code:

 Replace it with the codes below and save.
-The latest Python3 version is created and you can check by inputting import sys, print(sys.version)
+Now you have installed the latest Python3 version, and you can check by inputting import sys, print(sys. version)

 "cmd": ["python3", "-i", "-u", "$file"],

 "file_regex": "^[ ]File \"(...?)\", line ([0-9]*)",